 - Taking online tests (quizzes).

 Our team perform large quantities of testing in preparation for any upgrades to the Blackboard system and we have a high level of confidence in this Chrome/Firefox and Windows/Mac combination.
 In the event that a genuine issue is found with this combination we log it, include it in our support documentation and report it back to departments when students may be affected.
-It is important to note that our team control all updates to the Blackboard system (as accessed via a web browser); updates are only implemented after we have performed sufficient testing.
+It is important to note that our team control all updates to the Blackboard system as accessed via a web browser; updates are only implemented after we have performed sufficient testing.

-In contrast, updates made to mobile apps (be they VLE-related apps, or mobile web browsers) cannot be controlled by our team, they are instead pushed out by the vendor to the various app stores every few months.
+In contrast, updates made to mobile apps (be they VLE-related apps, or mobile web browsers) cannot be controlled by our team, they are instead pushed out by the vendor to the app stores every 1-2 months.
 Our team have no way to intervene with this process.
 If an update is made to an app that introduces bugs/errors we have no way to block it from being released to app stores, we can only attempt to triage the resultant issues.
 This changeable nature of mobile apps can therefore introduce unexpected issues to workflows like assignment submission which could stop students being able to successfully submit – This is why we advise against the use of mobile devices to submit.

-In summary: “uncontrolled” updates to mobile apps can quickly change the stability and behaviour of core functionality with little to no warning and so they should not be used for critical tasks.
+In summary: “Uncontrolled” updates to mobile apps can quickly change the stability and behaviour of core functionality with little to no warning and so should not be used for critical tasks such as assignment submission.

 If you have a specific requirement for your students to be able to submit an assignment via a mobile device, or if you have any other queries concerning Blackboard mobile apps please contact the ELDT at firstname.lastname@example.org